Home » Days » Countdown to Columbus Day? (2026)

 Modern Interpretations and Indigenous Peoples’ Day

-Beginning in the late 20th century, a movement emerged to reconsider how Americans commemorate Columbus’s arrival.
-In 1977, participants at a United Nations-sponsored International Conference on Discrimination Against Indigenous Populations in the Americas proposed replacing Columbus Day with Indigenous Peoples’ Day.
-Berkeley, California, became the first city to officially adopt Indigenous Peoples’ Day in 1992, coinciding with the 500th anniversary of Columbus’s voyage.
+In the late 20th century, activists and scholars began calling for alternative ways to mark October 12.
+In 1977, a conference sponsored by the United Nations proposed replacing Columbus Day with Indigenous Peoples’ Day.
+Berkeley, California, officially adopted Indigenous Peoples’ Day in 1992, during the 500th anniversary of Columbus’s voyage.

 Contemporary Observances and Cultural Significance

-Columbus Day remains a federally recognized holiday, though its observance varies significantly across different regions and communities:
+Columbus Day remains a federally recognized holiday, though how it is observed differs across the country:

 Italian-American Heritage Celebration